Menu

 The Chase Freedom Unlimited is our top pick for many reasons, but we love it most for its high cash back rates and comprehensive rewards program.
 It’s an excellent card for casual spenders, but big spenders will reap more benefits.

-This card offers a 5% cash back rate when you purchase travel via Chase Ultimate Rewards.
-You can also get 3% on drugstore items, dining and all eligible takeout services and 1.5% on all other purchases.
-Plus, for the first year, you’ll earn an additional 1.5% on all purchases up to $20,000.
+This card offers a 6.5% cash back rate when you purchase travel via Chase Travel℠.
+You can also get 4.5% on drugstore items, dining and all eligible takeout services and 3% on all other purchases.
+Plus, for the first year, you’ll earn an additional 1.5% unlimited cash back on all purchases with a spend cap of $20,000.

 Capital One Quicksilver Cash Rewards